13 Ways to improve website loading speed and Reduce bounce rate

 Redirects will automatically take visitors from one file to another file.
 When it comes to moved pages or deleted pages redirects are necessary.
 But having too many redirects in a web page will slow down your website, as each request generates an additional HTTP request to the server.

-There are plenty of tools available to detect the broken links on your sites such as online broken link checkers and Screaming Frog etc. You can also use Google search console to detect the broken links and then fix those broken links immediately.
+There are plenty of tools available to detect the broken links on your sites such as online broken link checkers and Screaming Frog etc. You can also use the Google search console to detect the broken links and then fix those broken links immediately.

-Using too many plugins to your site means the more resources are needed to run them that makes your website slower.
+Using too many plugins to your site means more resources are needed to run them which makes your website slower.
 It increases the size of your web site’s database, and it also creates a security issue.
 You should delete or deactivate plugins that are not in use anymore.
 Running the performance test will help you to identify the plugins which are affecting your website performance.
 Choose and keep necessary plugins only.

 Every time the browser loads a web page, the browser automatically downloads and stores those files in a cache or temporary storage.
 So when a user comes back to your site, their browser can load the page instead of sending another HTTP request to the server that will help to speed up your site load times and it also minimizes network traffic.

 By using Expires headers, you can instruct the browser how long to store a file in the cache.
 It helps to decreases the HTTP requests.
 Set long expiry times for things that do not change on a website like a logo and colors.
-Don’t set an expiry for more than one year.
+Don’t set expiry for more than one year.
 You can set short expiry times for things that change regularly.

 Server response time (SRT) is the time duration between a browser sends a request to the server, and the browser receives the response from the server.
 It measured in milliseconds.
 According to Google, you should reduce your server response time under 200ms.
 There are few factors which may slow down your server response such as,